giulianocernada/node/README.md

 This challenge was taken from https://adventofcode.com/2015/day/1 and goes as it follows...

+It includes a time count to know how much does it take to resolve!

 # Exercise 1

 --- Day 1: Not Quite Lisp ---